This tutorial shows you how to work with the Mobile PDF features in Acrobat X. See what the all-new Acrobat DC can do for you.

 Mobile apps are all the rage nowadays.
 And no wonder—there are literally millions of users hungry for apps of all sorts.
 If your business or organization plans to get on the mobile bandwagon, why not reuse your existing content?
-In Part 2 of this 2-part series (Go to Part 1) on PDF for mobile use, we'll look at some ways to make sure your mobile users see your content at its best.

 Whether you have PowerPoint presentations, training manuals or maps, you can reformat and repurpose your material suitable for viewing on smaller screens.That way, you can easily provide users with your content as part of your mobile marketing strategy.